Senior Year and Beyond: Selected National Scholarships and Fellowships

 Some of these programs are officially coordinated at UR by the Fellowships Office (Dewey 4-209B, 276-5869) and are overseen by the Director of Fellowships, Belinda Redden (email@example.com); others are handled by the Center for Study Abroad (2-147 Dewey Hall, 275-7532, firstname.lastname@example.org).
 Many programs do not require any formal University involvement, but students are encouraged to seek advisement from the relevant office for these competitions as well.

 Programs marked with an asterisk (*) require institutional endorsement of candidates.
-In these cases, prospective applicants need to first complete the campus Fellowships Preliminary Questionnaire (FPQ) (also available HERE as a word document), not a specific fellowship application, by the specified spring or fall deadline in order to be considered for University nomination.
+In these cases, prospective applicants need to first complete the campus Fellowships Preliminary Questionnaire (FPQ), not a specific fellowship application, by the specified spring or fall deadline in order to be considered for University nomination.